vjammi/datastructures/src/main/java/ds/patterns/graph/readme.md

 A tree is an undirected graph in which any two vertices are connected by exactly one path.
 In other words, any connected graph without simple cycles is a tree.
-Given a tree of n nodes labelled from 0 to n - 1, and an array of n - 1 edges where edges[i] = [ai, bi] indicates that there is an undirected edge between the two nodes ai and bi in the tree, you can choose any node of the tree as the root.
+Given a tree of n nodes labelled from 0 to n - 1, and an array of n - 1 edges where edges[i] = [ai, bi] indicates that there is an undirected edge between the two nodes ai and bi in the tree, you can choose any listNode of the tree as the root.
-When you select a node x as the root, the result tree has height h.
+When you select a listNode x as the root, the result tree has height h.
 Among all possible rooted trees, those with minimum height (i.e. min(h)) are called minimum height trees (MHTs).
 Return a list of all MHTs' root labels.
 You can return the answer in any order.